arschmitz/JSass-vars/README.md

 ## src ( Required )
 Type: `String|Array`

 Accepts any globing pattern or an array of patterns.
+Use an array if your files are order dependant.

 ## Options